MacLemon/CongressChecklist/CCCongress Info Channels.md

 You can contact some of the organizing teams via email.
 Please note that this makes mostly sense before and after the event, not during.
 Contact addresses are listed in the [event wiki](https://events.ccc.de/congress/2016/wiki/Static:Contact).

+[34c3prodigybar]:https://twitter.com/34c3prodigybar "Trying to help you out with Linux-ISOs, Powerbricks, Adaptors and connecting you to those who can assist you."
 [C3DieLounge]:https://twitter.com/c3dielounge "Official C3 Lounge Floor"
 [C3_LightningTLK]:https://twitter.com/c3_lightningtlk "C3 lightning talks organisation"
 [FahrplanUpdate]:https://twitter.com/FahrplanUpdate "C3 Fahrplan Update notification bot"